ldn-softdev/jtc/README.md

  - `jq`: handling irregular JSONs for `jq` is not a challenge, building a query is!
 The more irregularities you need to handle the more challenging query becomes
- - `jtc` was incepted with the idea being capable of handling complex irregular JSONs with simplified interface - that all is fitted in the concept of the walk-path
+ - `jtc` was incepted with the idea being capable of handling complex irregular JSONs with simplified interface - that all is fitted in the concept of the walk-path, while daisy-chaining multiple `jtc` operations it's possible to satisfy almost every ask.

 #### 4. programming model
  - `jq` is written in _C_, which drags all intrinsic problems the language has dated its creation